gavyn-ezell/gavyn-ezell.github.io/_posts/2025-10-07-1d-perlin-noise.md

 #### Picking a Hash Function

 One easy hash function we can use, inspired by Ken Perlin's published code, utilizes a have uniformly distributed 256 length array with distinct values between 0-256 at each index.

+> There are much better hash functions to use or explore for generating noise, but for the purpose of this writeup we're using this one.
+This Reddit post has some [interesting info](https://www.reddit.com/r/GraphicsProgramming/comments/1482ltl/what_is_a_good_hashing_algorithm_for_perlin_noise/)

 Then when when we have an input integer _x_, we simply index into the array.
 This will give us an integer in the range [0, 256] which we can the perform a **min-max normalization** to get our final noise value between [-1, 1]